RobKenis/rob-kenis-dot-dev/docs/tech-tribe-talks-2024/2-open-telemetry.md

 Introducing Observability is not a one shot effort.
 This is an evolving thing that takes continuous effort.
 It's also going to cost a lot, thanks DataDog, but it's going to be worth it in the long run.

+Running observability in the cloud is a lot easier than running observability on premises.

 ## Links

 - <https://github.com/serilog/serilog>